-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of Williston Parks & Recreation District, Williston, North Dakota, as of and for the year ended December 31, 2016, and the related notes to the financial statements, which collectively comprise Williston Parks & Recreation District's basic financial statements and have issued our report thereon dated May 12, 2017.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of Williston Parks & Recreation District, Williston, North Dakota, as of and for the year ended December 31, 2017, and the related notes to the financial statements, which collectively comprise Williston Parks & Recreation District's basic financial statements and have issued our report thereon dated May 21, 2018.
+The statements were prepared on the modified cash basis of accounting, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.